JANANi4098/Banana-leaf-disease-detection-using-MobileNet-V2-and-SRCNN./README.md

 The model achieves high accuracy by leveraging pretrained CNN features and combining them with a traditional machine learning classifier for robust performance, even with a small dataset.

-Tech Stack Used:
+A user friendly UI is developed using python for easy access by farmers Tech Stack Used:

 Programming Language: Python